Mephiles/torntools_extension/CONTRIBUTING.md

 * Some general rules are:
     * Every file/feature **must** be in strict mode, i.e. `"use strict";` at the start of the file.
     * Use `await checkMobile()` but not global variable `mobile`, when checking for mobile.
-    * CSS should generally follow order/logic : Wrapper -> Children, i.e. CSS for children comes after its wrapper's CSS.
+    * CSS should generally follow order/logic : wrapper -> children, i.e. CSS for children comes after its wrapper's CSS.
-    * Any setting for a new feature should be defined in `extension/scripts/global/globalData.js `.
+    * Any setting for a new feature should be defined in `extension/scripts/global/globalData.js`.
+    * We have some preset color variables set inside `extension/scripts/global/globalVariables.css`.
+These should be used where possible.
 * All code should be formatted using Prettier.
     * We indent using tabs with a width of 4.
     * Operators ( = + - * / ) and commas are followed by spaces.